EdenWise/hjcrc/HJCSIC.md

 The narcissist's selfishness spread to many people.
 They got good profit from it.
 Some people intuited the underwriting and underwrote others to try and get inclusion.
-* This started the political left.
+*This started the political left.*
 Inclusion became more necessary to survive.
-After a time of the selfish people rewarding the more fortunate people, it created numerous disadvantaged people.
+By the selfish people rewarding the more fortunate people, it created numerous disadvantaged people.
-The least fortunate became severely disadvantaged and struggled for their lives.
+Over time, the least fortunate became severely disadvantaged and struggled for their lives.
 One particular misfortunate became so disadvantaged a female was forced to react.
 She was a family member.
-She also had profited from the underwriting, had gotten some inclusion.
+She also had profited from selfishness, had gotten some inclusion.
-She had an effect on his being removed.
+She had an effect on his being relegated.
 She learned if she repeated[^repeated] the ridicules done to her him that she got respect from those that did them.
 She did many ridicules, and other people feeling a force in it, joined her.
 She eventually got power.